privacycg/CHIPS/TAG-S&P-questionnaire.md

 ### 2.3.
 How does this specification deal with personal information or personally-identifiable information or information derived thereof?

+Servers may store PII in a cookie or set a unique ID which is associated with user PII on the backend, so it is important to protect cookies' content from passive network attackers.

-This proposal requires that cookies which use the Partitioned attribute also have the __Host- prefix.
+In order to prevent PII from leaking, this proposal requires that cookies which use the Partitioned attribute also have the __Host- prefix.
 This prefix requires cookies be hostname scoped and can only be used in [secure contexts](https://www.w3.org/TR/secure-contexts/).
 The latter requirement protects these cookies from sending PII in plaintext between clients and servers.

+Also it is worth mentioning that if a partitioned cookie does contain PII, that information will only be sent when the browser is on the same top-level site that the cookie was first created in, instead of any site which makes a request to the cookie's host/domain.

 ### 2.4.
 How does this specification deal with sensitive information?